MicrosoftDocs/sql-docs/docs/reporting-services/lesson-8-create-a-data-filter.md

 6. Save the file.

-## Next Task
+## Next task
 You have successfully created a data filter for the data table that you defined for the child report.
 Next, you will build and run the website application.
-See [Lesson 9: Build and Run the Application](../reporting-services/lesson-9-build-and-run-the-application.md).
+See [Lesson 9: Build and run the application](../reporting-services/lesson-9-build-and-run-the-application.md).